 CHRIS JAMES – has been a professional photographer for over twenty years, specializing in landscape, wedding and editorial photography.
 His clients have included government departments and local authorities, as well as private individuals and companies such as P&O Ferries.
 He has a keen interest in the environment of the Peak District – especially its flora and industrial archaeology.
 His images have been used by organizations such as the United Nations Environment Programme, Friends of the Earth, the National Trust, in most of the quality national newspapers, and on the covers of magazines such as The Great Outdoors, Country Walking and Derbyshire Life.
 They have also been used in books across the globe, as well as on calendars, greetings cards, postcards and CD booklets.
 Having used 35mm and medium format film cameras in the past, he now uses a Nikon digital SLR almost exclusively.
-He used Photoshop even before moving to digital cameras.
-He now uses Photoshop in conjunction with Nikon Capture NX2 software.
-His wedding photography website is at www.chrisjamesphotography.co.uk
+He was using Photoshop for editing film scans even before moving to his first digital camera.
+He now mainly uses Adobe Lightroom software – in conjunction with Photoshop when necessary.
+You can see some examples of his photographs of various Peak District locations here.

 SIMON ROBINSON – is a professional graphic designer who uses InDesign and Photoshop in his work on a daily basis.
 After working in the printing industry and at the Peak District National Park Study Centre in Derbyshire (as a designer and photographer) Simon set up his own design business and worked primarily on CD packaging for many of the major record labels both in the UK as well as in the US and Japan.